DukeOfCheese/FiveM-Discord-RPC/README.md

 # AtlasDev-FiveM-Discord-Status
 This is an extremely customisable, informative Discord RPC for your FiveM server

+On download, it shows:
+- Player's current ID
+- Player's current FPS
+- Player's current location (and if driving what their speed is)
+- Player count of the server

 # Support - https://discord.gg/6wxdQMrruw

 # Installation